proveskit/pysquared/docs/contributing-linux.md

 You should now be able to run the `make` command in the root of the repo to get started.

-### A note on `make install`
+### A note on `make install-flight-software`
-`make install` is a command that can be used to quickly install the code you're working on onto the board.
+`make install-flight-software` is a command that can be used to quickly install the code you're working on onto the board.
 On linux you can use the `findmnt` command to locate your board's mount point.
 ```sh
 findmnt
 ...